Skip to the content.

 The heatmap is another method of visualizing the read count frequency relative to the TSS.
 This function requires a lot of memory to run.
 If you are trying it we recommend increasing your maximum memory using memory.limit(size=memory_on_your_laptop).

-# Plot heatmap - this may not plot it requires alot o memory!
+# Plot heatmap - this may not plot as it requires a lot of memory!

 tagHeatmap(tagMatrix_wt1)

 NOTE: Heatmaps can also be created for other genomic regions using the peakHeatmap() function.
-This fucntion reads directly from BED file and has parameters to specify by and type, and example would be to look at read denisty across gene bodies. for more information take a look at the ChIPseeker vignette.
+This function reads directly from the BED file and has parameters to specify by and type.
+An example would be to look at read density across gene bodies.
+For more information take a look at the ChIPseeker vignette.

 As we showed previously with some of the annotation visualizations, we can also plot samples together in a single plot.
 This provides ease in direct comparisons.
 In order to do this, we first need to create a list of tagMatrices for ech of our samples.